toddhodes/AnimationThrowdown/README.md

    6 L Meg Football Kickoff: 6**
 ```

-This tells you how many gems or mastery stones it takes to pay for a certain number of buys.
+This tells you how many gems or mastery stones it takes to pay for a certain number of buys:

 - count-stones-and-gems.sh